ry0d4n/ry0d4n/revil-ransomware-analysis-part1-unpacking.md

 here i'll exaplain how to unpacak the famous <span style='color:red'>REvil</span> Ransomware.<br>
 to download the original sample <a href='sample'>click here</a>.<br>
 <hr>
-we start first by loading the sample in exeinfo and it is showing that it is packed with an unknown packer.<br>
+we start first by loading the sample in exeinfo and it is showing that it is packed with an unknown packer.

 ![sodinokibi1](sodinokibi1.png)<br>